aj0337/PAOFLOW-QTpy/README.md

 See the [examples](examples) folder for usage examples.

-`analysis.ipynb` contains code to plot the results.
+`analysis.ipynb` contains scripts to plot the results.
 It compares the results from the Python version with the Fortran version.

 ## Example01: